; Skip to Content

 Mahoney State Park is located in southeastern Nebraska along Interstate 80, about midway between the state’s two largest cities, Omaha and Lincoln.
 It’s roughly 30 miles from each city (give or take).
 Take exit 426 off of Interstate 80 to get to the park.
 That exit happens to get you to a variety of fun family destinations in the winter.
 Two I recommend would be the Strategic Air Command and Aerospace Museum and the indoor education center at Schramm Park.

-Day trip or overnight trip to Mahoney?
+Should you do a day trip or overnight trip to Mahoney?

 Mahoney State Park Cabin in the winter.